muhammadfarhan720/web-profile/_pages/about.md

-🎓 I'm a Third-year PhD student at Virginia Tech.
+🎓 I'm a Fourth-year PhD student at Virginia Tech.

 ⚡ My research focuses on hardware-efficient ML algorithm design and RTL development, optimization, and verification for energy-efficient neuromorphic accelerators targeting FPGA/ASIC implementations.